“Rhinoplasty – How it should be done”

 - Droopy tip, that looks like it is falling off the end of your nose

 - A wide, round or boxy tip

 Things I Can Do to Give You a Better Looking Nose

-Reducing the hump on your nose: The hump is more acceptable on a male nose and isn’t a desirable feature if you are a female.
+Reducing the hump on Thousand Oaks patient’s nose: The hump is more acceptable on a male nose and isn’t a desirable feature if you are a female.
 The hump of the nose is made up of cartilage and bone.
 If your hump is large, then removing it will flatten and widen the top of your nose.
 This will require that I fracture your nasal bones to narrow the bridge.